KevinVan720/morphable_shape/README.md

     );
 ```

-You can use the shape to create a shapeBorder that gets used by the Material widget or the ClipPath widget which perform the shape clipping.
+You can create a ShapeBorder that gets used by the Material widget or the ClipPath widget which perform the shape clipping.

 ```dart
 Widget widget=Material(